-Overweight at ages 15 to 24 by sex and educational attainment level, 2014
+Overweight at ages 15 to 24 by level of educational attainment and sex, 2014

 In the EU as a whole, at ages 15 to 24, EHIS data suggest that both pre-obesity (equivalent to BMI of at least 25 but less than 30 at age 19) and obesity equivalent to (BMI of 30 or more at age 19) are generally more common among young men and women with intermediate levels of educational attainment than at other levels of attainment.
 Many in this age group will not have attained their final lifetime level of education.